 Here we look at some of the best laptops available around the world from the last six months - those that really excel themselves in our extensive testing processes this year.
 We've arranged them into categories to help you find the best one to suit your needs, though it should be noted that there are a handful here that aren't readily available in Australia.

 All of the machines listed here are laptops.
-Although we have listed the convertible laptop-tablets that fall more on the side of laptop than tablet, we haven't listed those that are more tablet-like.
-You can find those in our tablet reviews page and buying guides.
-Similarly, all-in-one touchscreen computers and other desktop PCs are in our PC and Mac desktop reviews page.
+We have also listed the convertible laptop-tablets that fall more on the side of laptop than tablet, and that includes devices, such as Microsoft's Surface Pro.

 When considering what to buy, think about your needs and your most important factor, be it laptop battery life or screen size.
 The most important part is to be honest about what you need, and you could save a fortune on getting the best laptop for you.